Amplitude-Developer-Docs/amplitude-dev-center/includes/sdk-ts-browser/shared-plugin-2-properties.md

 For encrichment plugins, execute function is an optional method and is called on each event.
 This function must return a new event, otherwise the passed event is dropped from the queue.
 This is useful to for cases where you need to add/remove properties from events, filter events, or perform any operation for each event tracked.

 For destination plugins, execute function is a required method and is called on each event.
 This function must return a response object with keys: `event` (BaseEvent), `code` (number), and `message` (string).
 This is useful to for sending events for third-party endpoints.

+##### plugin.teardown() [optional]

+The teardown function is an optional method and is called when Amplitude re-initializes.
+This is useful for resetting unneeded persistent state created/set by setup or execute methods.
+Examples include, removing event listerners, mutation observers, etc.